Construction Accident Attorneys

 The worse the injury and the higher the expenses you have had to incur, the higher the likely damage award from the courts.
 Most types of damages are meant to compensate you or restore you to the same financial position you were in before the construction accident.

-With offices in Hartford County some of the locations our injury lawyers serve include: Hartford, Simsbury, Glastonbury, Bristol, New Britain, Avon, Bridgeport, Newington, Waterbury, Danbury, Norwalk, Windsor, Farmington, Windsor Locks, Wethersfield, Rocky Hill, Bloomfield, Enfield, South Windsor, Southington, Plainville, Manchester, and more.
+With offices in Hartford County some of the locations our construction accident attorneys serve include: Hartford, Simsbury, Glastonbury, Bristol, New Britain, Avon, Bridgeport, Newington, Waterbury, Danbury, Norwalk, Windsor, Farmington, Windsor Locks, Wethersfield, Rocky Hill, Bloomfield, Enfield, South Windsor, Southington, Plainville, Manchester, and more.